QuantEcon/lecture-python-advanced.myst/lectures/calvo_gradient.md

 # Machine Learning a Ramsey Plan

+## Introduction

-In this lecture, we'll study the same   Ramsey problem that we also study in this quantecon lecture {doc}`calvo`.
+This  lecture  studies a problem that we also study in another  quantecon lecture {doc}`calvo`.

-In that lecture, we an analytic approach based on ``dynamic programming squared`` to guide computation of a Ramsey plan.
+That lecture  used  an analytic approach based on ``dynamic programming squared`` to guide computation of a Ramsey plan  in a version of a model of Calvo {cite}`Calvo1978`.

-Dynamic programming squared provided us with much useful  information about mathematical  objects that represent a Ramsey plan recursively and how to compute it efficiently.
+Dynamic programming squared guided the  calculations in that lecture  by providing  much useful  information about mathematical  objects in terms of which the Ramsey plan can be represented recursively.

+That paved the way to computing the  Ramsey plan efficiently.

-Included in that information are descriptions of
+Included in the structural information  that dynamic programming squared provided  in quantecon lecture {doc}`calvo`  are descriptions of

-  * the **state** variable confronting a continuation Ramsey planner
+  * a **state** variable confronting a continuation Ramsey planner, and
   * two Bellman equations
     * one that describes the behavior of the representative agent
     * another that describes the decision problems of a Ramsey planner and of a continuation Ramsey planner

-In this lecture, we approach the Ramsey planner in a less sophisticated way that proceeds not knowing any of the structure imparted by dynamic programming squared.
+In this lecture, we approach the Ramsey planner in a much less sophisticated way that proceeds without knowing the structure imparted by dynamic programming squared.

-Instead, we use a brute force **machine learning** approach that naively states the Ramsey problem in terms of a pair of infinite sequences of real numbers that the Ramsey planner chooses
+Instead, we use a brute force approach that naively states the Ramsey problem in terms of a pair of infinite sequences of real numbers that the Ramsey planner chooses
  * a sequence $\vec \theta$ of inflation rates
  * a sequence $\vec \mu$ of money growh rates

+We take the liberty of calling this a **machine learning** approach because of how it fails to take advantage of the structure exploited by dynamic programming squared, at the cost of proliferating parameters.

+This is what many machine learning algorithms do.

+Comparing the calculations in this lecture with those in our sister lecture {doc}`calvo` provides us with good laboratory to help appreciate the promises and limits of machine learning approaches more generally.

 We'll actually deploy two machine learning approaches, one more naive than the other.

- * the first is really lazy.
+ * the first is really lazy
-    * it just hands a Python function that computes the Ramsey planner's objective over to a gradient descent algorithm
+    * it just writes  a Python function to  computes the Ramsey planner's objective as a function of a money growth rate sequence and then hands it over to a gradient descent optimizer
- * the second is less lazy.
+ * the second is less lazy
-     * it exerts the effort required to express the Ramsey planner's criterion as an affine quadratic form in $\vec \mu$, computes first-order conditions for an optimum, and solves  the resulting system of simultaneous linear  equations for $\vec \mu$ and then $\vec \theta$.
+     * it exerts the effort required to express the Ramsey planner's objective as an affine quadratic form in $\vec \mu$, computes first-order conditions for an optimum, and solves  the resulting system of simultaneous linear  equations for $\vec \mu$ and then $\vec \theta$.

-While these machine learning (ML) approaches succeed in recovering the same Ramsey plan computed in this quantecon lecture {doc}`calvo`, they don't  reveal the structure that is exploited in that lecture's application of dynamic programming squared.
+While both of these machine learning (ML) approaches succeed in recovering the  Ramsey plan computed in via dynamic programming squared in  quantecon lecture {doc}`calvo`, they don't  reveal the structure that is exploited in that lecture.

-But that structure is lurking in the answers provided by our ML approach, if only we ask exactly the right questions.
+That structure lies hidden with  the answers provided by our ML approach

+We can ferret out that structure  if only we ask  the right questions.

-Those questions can be answered by running particular linear  regressions on components of
+At the end of this lecture we show what those questions are and how they  can be answered by running particular linear  regressions on components of
-$\vec \mu, \vec \theta$, as we show at the end of this lecture.
+$\vec \mu, \vec \theta$.

+Application of human intelligence, not the artificial intelligence exhibited in our machine learning approaches, is a key input into figuring out what regressions to run.

 ## The Model

-The basic model is  linear-quadratic version of a model that Guillermo Calvo {cite}`Calvo1978` used to illustrate the **time inconsistency** of optimal government plans.
+We study a   linear-quadratic version of a model that Guillermo Calvo {cite}`Calvo1978` used to illustrate the **time inconsistency** of optimal government plans.

 The model focuses attention on intertemporal tradeoffs between

-- welfare benefits that a representative  agent's anticipations of future  deflation generate  by decreasing  costs of holding real money balances and thereby increasing a representative agent's *liquidity*, as measured by  holdings of real money balances, and
+- utility that a representative  agent's anticipations of future  deflation generate  by decreasing  costs of holding real money balances and thereby increasing the  agent's *liquidity*, as measured by  holdings of real money balances, and
-- costs associated with the  distorting taxes that the government  levies  to acquire the paper money that it  destroys  in order to generate anticipated deflation
+- social costs associated with the  distorting taxes that the government  levies  to acquire the paper money that it  destroys  in order to generate anticipated deflation

 The model features